stefanspringer1/SwiftXML/README.md

 try document.write(toFile: "my.xml", pretty: true)
 ```

 The `pretty: true` argument adds linebreaks and indentations to make the serialized XML look pretty.
 This is convient here in the examples, but in practice you might better dispense with this argument or use a production (see the according documentation below).
+The `pretty: true` argument might be more sensible for the `echo(...)` or `serialized(...)` methods.

 The new content of your file then is: